AmpliconSuite/AmpliconClassifier/README.md

 ```shell
 $AC_SRC/feature_similarity.py --ref hg38 -f [sample]_features_to_graph.txt --required_classifications [default "any", but can be "ecDNA", "BFB", "CNC", "linear" or any combination of those]
 ```
-Where "[sample]_features_to_graph.txt" is one of the output files generated by `amplicon_classifier.py` and is a two-column text file with the feature ID (e.g. `sample_amplicon1_ecDNA1`) as the first column and the path of the associated AA graph file in the second column. `--include_path_in_features` is useful for comparing two runs with the same sample names
+Where "[sample]_features_to_graph.txt" is one of the output files generated by `amplicon_classifier.py` and is a two-column text file with the feature ID (e.g. `sample_amplicon1_ecDNA1`) as the first column and the path of the associated AA graph file in the second column. `--include_path_in_feature_name` is useful for comparing two runs with the same sample names
 (after combining both `_features_to_graph.txt` files from each run into one file).

 **How do I use this to perform similarity score-based filtering on my samples?**